 Modifying a Norwalk Protective Order

 Protective orders are issued by judges as part of the criminal case while the case is pending.
 A criminal protective order can only last as long as the criminal case is pending.
 There is a thing called a standing criminal protective order, which may be imposed as part of a punishment where a defendant is found guilty of a domestic violence crime.
-A standing criminal protective order in Norwalk may last in any number of years specified by the judge.
+Modifying a Norwalk protective order can help avoid instances of violating the order’s terms.

 After it is issued, a Norwalk protective order can be vacated first and foremost when the criminal charges are no longer pending.
 If the criminal charges get dropped by the prosecutor or are dismissed for whatever reason, then the criminal protective order would cease to exist.
 A criminal protective order can also be vacated if the judge does not believe that it is not necessary to protect any of the parties involved in the case.

 Although, if there is a criminal charge pending and it is a domestic violence case, the practical reality is that there will always be some form or some level of protective order in place, although it could be the lowest level but the wording of the statute means that technically the judge could vacate it if he believed that there the safety or welfare of any of the parties involved was not an issue.

 Call Our Firm for Help Modifying a Norwalk Protective Order